jguerra21/react-portfolio/README.md

-# Unit 20 React Homework: React Portfolio
+# Jolie Guerra Portfolio - A Node,Express,React App

 Hello!
 I'm Jolie, a Full-Stack Developer based in Smyrna,GA.
 I have used a variety of programming languages, which i use to create unique and intuitive web applications.